caracal-pipeline/caracal-docs/sphinx/manual/workers/image_line/index.rst

   **weight**

-    *str*, *optional*, *default = briggs*
+    *{"natural", "uniform", "briggs"}*, *optional*, *default = briggs*

     Weightmode can be natural, uniform, briggs.
-When using Briggs weighting, the Robustness parameter robust has to be specified in addition.
+When using Briggs weighting, the additional robust parameter has to be specified.

   **robust**